Why This Matters

 - Positioned behind the subject to create separation from the background through edge illumination

-Compare: Key light vs. fill light—both illuminate the subject, but the key creates the shadows that give dimension while the fill controls those shadows.
+Compare: Key light vs. fill light.
+Both illuminate the subject, but the key creates the shadows that give dimension while the fill controls those shadows.
 If an exam asks about lighting ratios, remember: it's the relationship between these two that determines your scene's contrast.

 Contrast and Mood: High-Key vs. Low-Key Approaches

-The overall contrast level of your lighting scheme communicates genre and emotional tone instantly.
-These approaches represent opposite ends of a spectrum, and understanding when to use each is essential for effective visual storytelling.
+The overall contrast level of your lighting scheme communicates genre and emotional tone almost instantly.
+These two approaches represent opposite ends of a spectrum, and understanding when to use each is essential for effective visual storytelling.

 High-Key Lighting

-- Bright, even illumination with minimal shadows—achieved through multiple light sources and strong fill
+- Bright, even illumination with minimal shadows, achieved through multiple light sources and strong fill

 - Genre association: comedies, musicals, sitcoms, and commercials that need an upbeat, accessible feel